 The national convention is also where will we decide how to use our national resources to develop and grow DSA.
 We believe that our members’ collective dues can best be put to use by hiring full-time organizers who can help newer and smaller chapters get started (incorporating and setting up bank accounts, recruiting new members, learning to fundraise and to build campaigns) and closely coordinate our national campaign work between all our chapters and the national organization.
 Others have argued that we should devote a substantial portion of our national budget to paying out uniform stipends to every chapter.

 Finally, at this convention, DSA will decide whether to fundamentally alter its structure.
-Some in DSA have called for an expansion of the National Political Committee, the body that governs the organization between conventions.
+Some in DSA have called for an expansion of the National Political Committee (NPC), the body that governs the organization between conventions.
 Others want to create an additional leadership body that would act alongside the NPC.
 Others would abolish the NPC entirely.
-Some of these changes might make DSA a better organization.
-Others would almost certainly make it worse.
+Some of these changes might make DSA a better organization; others would almost certainly make it worse.
 So far, none of the structural proposals answer the fundamental question of why the adjustments they seek would make DSA a more powerful weapon in the class war.
 As the structure of the organization should always be based on our real goal — more effectively fighting capitalists — we hope to hear more explanations along these lines from the resolutions’ authors.
-The decision of how our organization is run for the next two years, and how all the decisions discussed above will be put into action, is of vital importance to every DSA member.
+The decisions of how our organization is run for the next two years and how all the decisions discussed above will be put into action are of vital importance to every DSA member.